manaswinidas/Git-subtrees-demo/SETUP.md

 ![](https://cl.ly/04040F1g2k1X/Image%202018-02-16%20at%202.38.37%20AM.png)

-You can then click to return to Open Humans to check that the demo data has been successfully added:
+You can then click to return to Open Humans to check that your Twitter data has been successfully added:

 ![](https://cl.ly/1r0M1U2d2B1s/Image%202018-02-16%20at%202.40.26%20AM.png)